 Rockport Rugged Bucks

 You get an appreciation for the Old West just looking at these spectacular boots.
 Crafted fully of leather—like any good set of men’s waterproof boots should be—this ultra stylish and functional pair of boots comes at an affordable price.
 You get shock absorption to withstand everything that happens on the worksite, as well as excellent traction for every occurrence.
 You get a personalized fit thanks to the Eva insoles, which conform to your feet and make a mold of your footprint.
-Slip into them easier the second time, and keep on throughout the day, into the night.
+Slip into Rockport Rugged Bucks easier the second time, and keep on throughout the day, into the night.

 - ModelRUGGED BUCKS HIGH BOOT